maul-esel/personal-website/index.markdown

 thereby allowing for the verification of more programs, and increasing verification efficiency.

+I am a co-developer of the [**Ultimate**](https://ultimate.informatik.uni-freiburg.de/) program analysis and automata theory framework.
+To complement my theoretical work on commutativity in program verification, I implement the resulting verification algorithms in the software model checker **Ultimate GemCutter**, which has scored top rankings in the _International Competition on Software Verification (SV-COMP)_ [2022](https://sv-comp.sosy-lab.org/2022/results/results-verified/) and [2023](https://sv-comp.sosy-lab.org/2023/results/results-verified/).

 ## Recent & Upcoming Talks

 {% for talkitem in site.data.talks limit: 4 -%}